You are here

 - Centexbel – As a leading textile research center, Centexbel is home to nanotechnology-related activities that focus on the nanoscale modification of textile surfaces, nanocoatings, nano-additives in fibers and coatings, the production of nanofibers through electrospinning, and more.

 - CoRI – The Coatings Research Institute aims to stimulate scientific and technological R&D in the coatings industry.
 As such, it focuses on sustainable paints and coatings, paint formulations performance, and smart functionalities at the crossroads of nanotechnology.
 New technological developments are relevant to solventless and waterborne paints, radcure, etc.

-- Flamac – Short for ‘Flanders Materials Center’, Flamac is a major competence center in high-throughput methodologies specialised in screening new materials and chemical products.
-Its research includes automated synthesis, formulation, application and characterisation, boosting new product development and shortening time-to-market.
+- Flamac – Short for ‘Flanders Materials Center’, Flamac is a major competence center in high-throughput methodologies specialized in screening new materials and chemical products.
+Its research includes automated synthesis, formulation, application and characterization, boosting new product development and shortening time-to-market.

 - B-PHOT – A close collaboration between Vrije Universiteit Brussel and imec resulted in a dedicated photonics research team, called B-PHOT.
 The team focuses on the development and prototyping of novel applications – such as microlasers, non-linear photonics, freeform optics, optical fiber sensors and labs-on-a-chip – for the industry.

 - IMOMEC – The Hasselt-based Institute for Materials Research in MicroElectronics focuses its research on biosensors, wide-band gap materials, organic synthesis, organic materials for electronic applications, precursors for nanomaterials, and much more.

 - Sirris – With sites across Flanders, Sirris is a collective center of expertise for and by the technological industry.
 Among others, Sirris focuses on materials development, a domain in which nanotech can play a crucial role.